Comparison of motives with rational coefficients: Introduction

 Our proof proceeds by establishing a new fundamental equivalence between two key motivic ring spectra.
-We introduce the \textbf{free $\mathbb{Q}$-linear motivic spectrum} $\mathbb{Q}[\mathbb{S}]$, built from the motivic sphere spectrum $\mathbb{S}$, and compare it to the \textbf{motivic rational Eilenberg MacLane spectrum} $\mathbf{H}\mathbb{Q}$, which is constructed using sheaf of relative zero cycles.
+We introduce the \textbf{free $\mathbb{Q}$-linear $T$-spectrum} $\mathbb{Q}[\mathbb{S}]$, built from the motivic sphere spectrum $\mathbb{S}$, and compare its plus part to the \textbf{motivic rational Eilenberg MacLane spectrum} $\mathbf{H}\mathbb{Q}$, which is constructed using the sheaf of relative zero cycles.
 We define a canonical ring spectrum homomorphism:

-Our main technical result is the following theorem.
+Our main technical result establishes that the equivalence of these spectra is governed by the descent properties of Ayoub's motives.